-Notes to the Unaudited Consolidated Interim Financial Statements as of March 31, 2019 and December 31, 2018 and January 1, 2018 and for the three-months periods ended March 31, 2019 and 2018
+Notes to the Unaudited Consolidated Interim Financial Statements as of March 31, 2019 and December 31, 2018 and January 1, 2018 and for the three-months periods ended March 31, 2019 and 2018 k.
+Intangible assets i.
+Software

 Investment property is measured initially at its cost, including related transaction costs and where applicable borrowing costs (see Note 10).